-Reducing the rate at which energy is used by equipment and/or processes while maintaining or improving the customer's existing level of comfort and end-use functionality.
+Reducing the demand (in kW) and the rate at amount of which energy (in kWh) is used-consumed by equipment and/or processes while maintaining or improving the customer's existing level of comfort and end-use functionality.
 Such reductions may be achieved by substituting more advanced technology or by reorganizing the process to reduce waste, reduce waste cooling, or improve the thermal properties of a building.
 Energy efficiency also includes the reduction of energy through behavior-based programs that may reduce peak load but have little to no associated energy savings, typically known as demand response.